Kitsune: General overview

 Another dimension is that the kitsune was thought capable of spiritual possession or kitsunetsuki (q.v.), which was a superstition widespread throughout Japan.
-This is multi-faceted: the illness causing possession might be sought to be exorcized by hiring some shaman, but the fox can turn into a benevolent guardian spirit also, or a case of both as in the case of an 11th century tale (cf. Kitsunetsuki#Hungry fox).
+This is multi-faceted: the illness causing possession might be sought to be exorcized by hiring some shaman, but the fox can turn into a benevolent guardian spirit also, or both, as in the case of an 11th century tale (cf. Kitsunetsuki#Hungry fox).